jskycak3/jpskycak.github.io/_pages/music.md

 author_profile: true
 ---

 I produce music for fun.
-The tracks I'm most proud of are in bold.
-Of those, I've selected a few of my favorites.
+The tracks I'm most proud of in each project are in bold.
+Here are some of my favorites.

 <b>Selected Works</b>